gradle/gradle-enterprise-build-validation-scripts/Maven.md

-# Gradle Enterprise Build Validation Scripts for Maven
+# Develocity Build Validation Scripts for Maven

 The purpose of the build validation scripts is to assist you in validating that your Maven build is in an optimal state in terms of maximizing work avoidance.
 The validation scripts do not actually modify your build, but they surface what can be improved in your build to avoid unnecessary work in several scenarios.